SubleXBle/Fail2Ban-Report/README.md

 # Fail2Ban-Report
 > Beta 5.0 | Version 0.5.0

-> A simple and clean web-based multi-Server dashboard to turn your daily Fail2Ban logs from your servers/hosts into searchable and filterable JSON reports — with optional IP blocklist management for UFW.
+> A lightweight web-based multi-server dashboard that transforms daily Fail2Ban logs into searchable and filterable JSON reports, while also providing centralized UFW IP blocklist management across all your servers.

 **Integration**
 >Designed for easy integration on a wide range of Linux systems — from small Raspberry Pis to modest business setups — though it’s not (yet) targeted at large-scale enterprise environments.